dsccommunity/dsccommunity.org/content/blog/findings-when-coverting-tests-to-pester5.md

         Write tests so you only need to have InModuleScope around as little code as possible, preferably only inside the It-block.
-But if the It-block needs variables in the test setup then that is not possible since those won't be able in the module scope.
+But if the It-block needs variables in the test setup then that is not possible since those will not be able in the module scope.
         See issue https://github.com/pester/Pester/issues/1543.
     #>
     InModuleScope $script:subModuleName {